RenatoMoratto/react-meals/README.md

 This is the first practice project for the Academind course [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=D_0122).

+The objective of the project is to simulate a food order app, where the user can select the meals on the main page and finish his order at the cart modal.
+The finished orders are sent to a Firebase Realtime Database.

 During the course, the instructor used css modules as a tool to style the components, however, aiming at a better organization of the code and easier maintenance, I decided to use the CSS in JS technique, implementing the styles with the styled-components library.

 I also added more responsiveness to the project, since most people access the internet through their cell phones.